lovebes/forestry-coram-software/content/blog/why-elixir-would-be-better-than-kotlin-in-a-startup.md

 title = "Why Elixir would be better than Kotlin in a startup"

 +++
-First of all - I'm not trying to start a war here.
+**First of all - I'm not trying to start a war here, but to offer my opinions.
+Naturally they are biased towards Elixir, and limited by my industry experience.**

 And if you wanted to talk about Brex, I wholeheartedly agree with assessments in [that ThinkingElixir podcast](https://thinkingelixir.com/podcast-episodes/061-elixirs-recent-brex-it/).
 Saying this because Brex switched from Elixir to Kotlin, and it was at one time all-in on Elixir, to the point of [supporting the core Elixir dev team](https://changelog.com/podcast/402) at one point.
 So I am grateful for Brex to have done so, and sad they moved on.